bjori/mongo-php-transistor/README.md

 var_dump($person);
 ?>
 ```

-Will result in something similar too:
+The above example will output something similar to

 ```
 object(Person)#9 (7) {
   ["_id"]=>